isamuthung/Wildfire-Exposure-of-California-Transmission-Infrastructure/README.md

 * where transmission geometry overlaps modeled wildfire hazard
 * where it intersects observed historical fire perimeters
 * where those two forms of exposure co-occur

 The goal is not to predict fires, assess grid reliability, or estimate damages.
 Instead, the project organizes fragmented public datasets into a clear, reproducible spatial framework that highlights where exposure persistently accumulates and where deeper engineering, planning, or policy analysis may be most warranted.

 ---

 ## Scope & Design

-This project is intentionally **descriptive and retrospective**, rather than predictive.
-It measures spatial overlap between transmission infrastructure and wildfire-related datasets, and treats that overlap strictly as **exposure**, not risk, vulnerability, or likelihood of failure.
+This project is intentionally descriptive and retrospective, rather than predictive.
+All spatial overlap is treated strictly as exposure, not risk, vulnerability, or likelihood of failure.

-Several design principles guide the analysis:
+Core design principles:

-- **Exposure ≠ risk ≠ failure**
-  Spatial overlap indicates co-location, not probability, causality, or operational outcome.
+* Exposure ≠ risk ≠ failure: Spatial overlap indicates co-location only.
+It does not imply causality, probability, or operational outcome.

-- **Public data only**
-  The analysis uses no confidential system maps, asset-condition data, mitigation information, or reliability metrics.
+* Public data only: No confidential system maps, asset-condition data, mitigation measures, or reliability metrics are used.

-- **Scope discipline over completeness**
-  Where public data cannot support defensible inference, questions are explicitly left unanswered rather than filled with assumptions.
+* Scope discipline over completeness: Where public data cannot support defensible inference, questions are explicitly left unanswered rather than filled with assumptions.

-Within these constraints, the analysis focuses on identifying where wildfire hazard and historical fire occurrence repeatedly intersect transmission infrastructure, how concentrated that exposure is, and whether joint exposure is diffuse or localized across the network.
+Within these constraints, the analysis focuses on identifying where wildfire hazard and historical fire occurrence repeatedly intersect transmission infrastructure, how concentrated that exposure is, and whether joint exposure is diffuse or localized across the system.

 The project does not attempt to estimate ignition probability, fire spread, vegetation conditions, protection systems, outage likelihood, or economic consequences.
 ---

 ## Data Sources

 All analysis relies exclusively on publicly available, authoritative datasets published by state and federal agencies:

-1. **CAL FIRE Fire Hazard Severity Zones (FHSZ)**
+* CAL FIRE Fire Hazard Severity Zones (FHSZ)
 Statewide hazard classification maps (LRA + SRA) representing modeled wildfire hazard based on fire behavior, fuels, and environmental conditions.
-These are treated as institutional hazard designations, not outcome-based risk estimates.
+These are treated as institutional hazard designations, not probabilistic risk estimates.

-2. **CAL FIRE Fire and Resource Assessment Program (FRAP) Fire Perimeters**
-   Historical fire perimeter polygons used to identify where fires have occurred historically.
+* CAL FIRE Fire and Resource Assessment Program (FRAP) Fire Perimeters Historical fire perimeter polygons indicating where fires have occurred.
 These indicate occurrence, not infrastructure damage or operational impact.

-3. **High-Voltage Transmission Line Geometry (Federal / HIFLD sources)**
-   Publicly released transmission line geometries representing ≥115 kV infrastructure.
+* High-Voltage Transmission Line Geometry (Federal / HIFLD sources) Publicly released geometries representing ≥115 kV transmission infrastructure.
 Coverage is incomplete by design and treated as indicative rather than exhaustive.

-No attempt is made to infer missing assets, reconstruct confidential system maps, or substitute assumptions for undisclosed infrastructure.
+No attempt is made to infer missing assets, reconstruct confidential system maps, or replace undisclosed infrastructure with assumptions.
 ---

 ## Repository Structure
 ```
 ├─ README.md
 ├─ requirements.txt
 ├─ .env              # local PostGIS credentials (not committed)
 ├─ .gitignore
 │
 ├─ data/
 │ ├─ raw/
-│ │ ├─ fhsz/ # CAL FIRE Fire Hazard Severity Zones
+│ │ ├─ fhsz/
-│ │ ├─ fire_perimeters/ # CAL FIRE FRAP historical fire perimeters
+│ │ ├─ fire_perimeters/
-│ │ └─ transmission/ # Public transmission line shapefiles
+│ │ └─ transmission/
 │ ├─ interim/
 │ └─ processed/
 │